 “Everybody’s got to believe in something.
 I believe I’ll have another beer.” — W.C.
 Fields

-I had the pleasure one afternoon of meeting with Jan Odem at the site of one of the most exciting resurrections of architectural relics since the Revolution Mill project.
+I had the pleasure one afternoon of meeting with Jan Oden at the site of one of the most exciting resurrections of architectural relics since the Revolution Mill project.

 Jan and her husband, Bill, are forging a brewery, beer garden and entertainment complex at the southern edge of the College Hill neighborhood, crafted out of a handsome two-story brick manufacturing plant flanked on both sides by four Craftsman-style bungalows built around the turn of the last century.
 The imposing rustic building at the center of this facility, most recently a metal finishing business, was erected in 1940 for the Good Luck Bottling Company.